sourcebots/sbot/docs/source/api/vision/index.rst

    for m in markers:
-       print(m.distance)  # Distance to the marker from the webcam, in metres print(m.spherical.y)  # Bearing to the marker from the webcam, in radians
+       print(m.distance)  # Distance to the marker from the webcam, in metres print(m.spherical.rot_y)  # Bearing to the marker from the webcam, in radians

 * ``m.distance`` is equivalent to ``m.cartesian.z`` or ``m.spherical.dist``.